 Watch a short documentary by Muse Scholar Michael Petruso (Class of '15) to learn more about this exciting program.
 Read about Hunter's incredible arts departments and programs in this digital brochure.

 Muse in the News

-The Muse Scholars shared their diverse talents and curatorial skills with the Hunter community during the program's inaugural Arts Showcase, held in May.
+The Muse Scholars shared their diverse talents and curatorial skills with the Hunter community during the program's second annual Muse Arts Showcase during the Spring 2014 semester.